The name Nordic American Tankers Limited (NAT) should be kept on your radar - The Dwinnex

-As of close of business last night, Nordic American Tankers Limited’s stock clocked out at $4.22, down -1.86% from its previous closing price of $4.30.
-In other words, the price has decreased by -$0.0800 from its previous closing price.
-On the day, 4796460 shares were traded.
-NAT stock price reached its highest trading level at $4.4050 during the session, while it also had its lowest trading level at $4.1900.
+In the latest session, Nordic American Tankers Limited (NYSE: NAT) closed at $3.68 down -0.54% from its previous closing price of $3.70.
+In other words, the price has decreased by -$0.0200 from its previous closing price.
+On the day, 6064062 shares were traded.
+NAT stock price reached its highest trading level at $3.8500 during the session, while it also had its lowest trading level at $3.6400.

 Sponsored